arengu/forms-js-sdk/README.md

 This snippet will load our JavaScript SDK into your website asynchronously, so it won’t affect your website load speed.

-On the other hand, specify where you want to embed our form using any of the following strategies.
+Specify where you want to embed our form using any of the following techniques.

 ### **Method 1: Using a HTML tag** (Recommended)
 Place the following HTML tag where you want your form to appear: